magento/magento2-functional-testing-framework/docs/metadata.md

 The parameter that declares a body of the request is _catalogCategoryRepositoryV1SavePostBody_.
 Using the [Reference], we can trace how the JSON request was converted into XML representation.

-{% include note.html
-type="info"
-content="Comments in the example below are used to demonstrate relation between JSON request and MFTF metadata in XML.
+Note: Comments in the example below are used to demonstrate relation between JSON request and MFTF metadata in XML.
-JSON does not support comments."%}
+JSON does not support comments.

 Model schema for _catalogCategoryRepositoryV1SavePostBody_ with XML representation of _Catalog/Metadata/category-meta.xml_ in comments:
-{:#catalogCategoryRepositoryV1SavePostBody}

 ```json
 {                                           // XML representation in the MFTF metadata format (see 'Catalog/Metadata/category-meta.xml')